landrylaboratory/Gene_duplication_2019/README.txt

 006_gather_simulations.sh: This script looks at the results of a simulation run and gathers them with a tabular format in a folder named "Final_results" inside the main folder of the simulation run.

-007_tools_analysis_simulations.R: This script loads some functions that can be used to process the results from the simulations.
-It shows examples of how to use them to produce datasets similar to those used for the figures in the paper.
+007_tools_simulations_figures_4_5_S12_S13_S14_S15_S16: This script loads some functions that allow the analyses of the simulations after they are gathered by the previous script.
+It then uses these functions to produce figures 4, 5, S12, S13, S14, S15, and S16 from the paper.

-008_figures_4_5_S11_S13_S14_S15.R: This is the script that generates figures 4, 5, S11, S13, S14, and S15 from the processed files in the Data folder.

 #########################################################################
 #       Scripts_for_pfam_similarity folder                              #